moshoodabdullahi/fcc-city-skyline/README.md

-# FCC CITY-SKYLINE
+# FCC CITY SKYLINE

-> A basic HTML and CSS element to demostrate styling.
+> A city skyline webpage using CSS variables to organize styles and reuse them.

 ![screenshot](./fcc-docs-city-skyline.netlify.app_.png)

-Additional description about the project and its features.
+# This PR adds a city skyline webpage using CSS variables to organize styles and reuse them.

 ## Built With

 - HTML5 elements
   - `div`.
 - CSS properties
+  - CSS Positioning `absolute`,
-  - CSS Variables for reusable CSS values,
+  - CSS Variables such as `var()` and so on for reusable CSS values,
   - CSS Media Query for page responsiveness using `@media` rule,
-  - CSS Positioning `fixed`,
   - CSS Background for page aesthetic using `background-color`, `background`.
-  - `div`, `body`.
 - Linters
   - [Prettier](https://prettier.io/),
   - [Stylelint](https://stylelint.io/).